 A new work for concert band by Katherine Bergman in celebration of the 50th Anniversary of Earth Day, commissioned and premiered by a consortium of seven different ensembles.
 Activist victories are easily forgotten, but their stories can be looked upon as blueprints for the next wave of change and the next generation of activists.

-Perusal score available now; score available for purchase in August 2020.
+Perusal score freely available; performance score and parts available for purchase.
 More information.

 A music video highlighting sustainable energy through the beauty of wind power.
 New music for harp and soundscapes by Anne Vanschothorst will be paired with poetry by Danielle Danker and footage by Pjotr van Schothorst of wind turbines in Zeeland, Netherlands.